-The five national parks in Utah draw several million visitors from around the world each year to marvel at surreal scenery and create their own unforgettable experiences.
+Often referred to as The Mighty Five, Utah's national parks drew nearly eight million visitors from around the world in 2020 to marvel at surreal scenery and create their own unforgettable experiences.
 A trip to these parks includes watching the sunrise over the towering depths of Canyonlands National Park, then watching the sunset through Delicate Arch in Arches National Park.
 You can see ancient petroglyphs in Capitol Reef National Park, then watch a beautiful meteor shower streaks across the Milky Way.
 Gaze down at coral-hued rock hoodoos in Bryce Canyon National Park or gaze upward at the steep walls of slot canyon trails in Zion National Park.
 You can hike, river raft, bike, picnic, 4-wheel drive, walk, and even ride a mule to experience these amazing landscapes, their vibrant culture and rich history.

-Two years ago, I flew to Las Vegas, and started my adventure at Zion National Park.
+The first stop on my Mighty Five adventure was Zion National Park.
 There’s so much to do and see in Zion — and you can explore much of it from the road, and by taking short hikes to some cool spots.
 You can hike upstream through the Narrows, or hike up top and look back down into the canyon!
 Follow the paths where ancient native people and pioneers walked.
 Gaze up at the massive sandstone cliffs of cream, pink, and red that soar into a brilliant blue sky.

 Bryce Canyon is one of my all-time favorites.
 The view from the rim is spectacular, and you can hike along the rim, or go down into the canyon to see the world's largest collection of hoodoos up-close!
 Enjoy ranger programs -- a moonlit guided hike, telescope stargazing, evening programs or a Geology Talk to learn how Bryce Canyon was formed.